tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/快速入门/一分钟跑通 Demo/跑通Demo(桌面浏览器)_intl_en.md

-This document describes how to quickly run the TRTC demo for desktop browsers.
+This document describes how to quickly run the demo for TRTC SDK for desktop browsers.

 ## Supported Platforms